sciabarracom/Mosaico3/README.md

 # Mosaico 3

-Scripts to install a kubernetes cluster in Vagrant
+Scripts to install a kubernetes cluster in VirtualBox with Vagrant and Ansible.

-You need a `bash` enviroment with SSH, either a Linux Distro, a Mac OSX or Windows 10 Bash (see below for Windows)
+You need a `bash` enviroment with SSH, either a Linux Distro, Mac OS/X or Windows 10 Bash (see below for Windows)

 You need also VirtualBox, Vagrant and Ansible installed in your environment.

 ![Kubernetes On VirtualBox in Windows](kubernetes-the-hard-way.png)

+We assume you already have checked out the sources and `cd` into the main directory.

-# Setup on Linux/OSX
+# Setup on Linux  or OS/X

 The kit is for Unix, so works out of the box in Linux and OSX, as follows.